406.551.1058

 Consulting Corner

-Montana’s Peer Network offers consulting services for agencies, providers, peers, organizations and others who are looking to implement peer support services in their workplace or community.
+Montana’s Peer Network offers consulting services for agencies, providers, peers, organizations and others who are looking to implement peer support services, both behavioral health and family support, in their workplace or community.

 We have provided consultation across Montana and are recognized as national experts on the subject.
 Consultation services include: